El Capitán Trueno y el Santo Grial

-El Capitán Trueno y el Santo Grial is a Spanish 2011 sword and sorcery film directed by Antonio Hernández and based on the comic books of El Capitán Trueno.
+El Capitán Trueno y el Santo Grial is a 2011 Spanish sword and sorcery film directed by Antonio Hernández and based on the comic books of El Capitán Trueno.
 Its stars Sergio Peris-Mencheta and Natasha Yarovenko.
 The film suffered from problems since its development phase and proved to be a box office failure, also earning very poor reviews.

 Plot

 The fiction follows the adventures of the Capitán Trueno and his band, formed by Crispín, Goliat and the princess Sigrid.

 Cast

 Production

 Earlier failed attempts to bring the comic book character to a live action film involved Juan Piquer Simón, Juanma Bajo Ulloa, Alejandro Toledo and Daniel Calparsoro as possible directors.
 None of them came to fruition and, following the entry of Pau Vergara in the project (as producer and tentative director), the direction was eventually tasked to Antonio Hernández.

 At some point Álex González and Elsa Pataky were slated to star as lead characters Capitán Trueno and Sigrid but they left the project.
 Natasha Yarovenko (originally set to perform a villain role) was subsequently recast to perform the role of Sigrid.
 Sergio Peris-Mencheta also came in as Capitán Trueno.

 Produced by Sorolla Films and Maltés Producciones, filming started on 16 August 2010.
 Shooting locations included El Escorial, Baños de la Encina (Jaén), Aldea del Rey (Ciudad Real), Lagunas de Ruidera (Albacete), the cave of Las Palomas in Yátova, the Turche Cave in Buñol, Abantos, Chulilla and the Ahuir Beach in Gandía (Valencia), the Saladar d'Aigua Amarga beach in Elche and the Ciudad de la Luz film studio in Alicante.
 Shooting wrapped in November 2010.

 The film had a budget of €8.39 million.